mvirgo/MLND-Capstone/README.md

 * The CV-based model I am using for initial labeling struggles when lines start under the car at some other angle than vertical - such as often happens with big curves.
 This leads the model to not start the detection until mid-way up the line, wherein in then tends to think the direction of the line is completely different than actual.
 Both the CV-based model and my images need to be fiddled with to improve this issue.

 ## Upcoming
-* Finish checking the accuracy of each label and fixing as necessary
-* Creation of a second deep neural network to predict lane lines using:
+* [Potential] Creation of a second deep neural network to predict lane lines using:
   * a model that calculates the line prior to perspective transformation - perhaps using a keras crop layer to help focus the neural network's training on the important area of the images (i.e. below the horizon line).
 This model would *potentially* skip the need to ever perspective transform the original image.
 * Optimization of the above model(s) (parameters, architecture, adding a python generator)
-* Based on which neural network model I choose above, create a file to re-draw the lane lines
 * Compare the original CV-based lane line model's loss with the neural network's (based on the improved labels from the manual drawn lines)
 * Additionally, compare the speed of the original CV-based lane line model vs. the neural network
 * Assess the performance of the neural network on additional videos (such as Challenge videos in the Udacity Advanced Lane Lines project)